 Most cities have a good network of buses, each ride costing one or two RMB typically.
 Provincial capitals such as Chengdu or Hangzhou have subway systems, which go all over the city and cost a few RMB per ride.
 Every city has at least one major bus station where buses to all over China can be found.

 Besides bus and subway, taxis are also very affordable.
 When taking a taxi, make sure that the driver uses the meter as opposed to going by a fixed price, which is typically a price they set that is higher than what it would cost to go somewhere using the meter.

 The application Grabtalk allows a non-Chinese speaker to converse with local drivers via a bilingual third party through one’s phone.
 This interpreter is able to call a taxi for you.

-In addition to taxis you can use Uber or Didi Kuaiche, the Uber of China.
+In addition to taxis you can use Didi Kuaiche, the Uber of China.